Ademola-Adepoju/Justice-Centered-Data-Design/src/01-Learning-JS/09-objs-maps.md

 First outline your procedure with steps below.
 Then, use the JS codeblock to perform your rollup as a D3.js `InternMap()`.

-1. Need to add a date field for ballot request dates for each voter
+1. Need to add a date field for ballot request dates for each voter.
-2. I'll convert the string dates to actual date objects using pasrseDateSlash
+2. I'll convert the string dates to actual date objects using pasrseDateSlash.
-3. Then, I'll use d3.rollup to count total voters for each request date
+3. Then, I'll use d3.rollup to count total voters for each request date.

 ```js
 // first add Date objects for ballot request dates